-We propose to create a Snapshot space where sentiment from Darknode operators can be polled, on topics relevant for RenVM governance, such as whether a parameter should have value X or Y, or whether an RIP should be implemented.
-Note that this proposal is separate from RFC-000-016, and that we do not suggest that the proposed Community Ecosystem Fund should use Snapshot as a method for distributing grants, as there are potentially more fitting mechanisms for that specifically.
+We have implemented a Snapshot space where sentiment from Darknode operators can be polled, on topics relevant for RenVM governance, such as whether a parameter should have value X or Y, or whether an RIP should be implemented.
+The implementation assigns voting power only to Darknode operators, and adjust it based on how long they have had their Darknodes registered.

 The current governance process is lax when it comes to how one measures community support.
 For instance, the governance process currently instructs that an RFC should transition into a RIP when it has ‘received enough support from the community’: